sgestri1/indata25-final-project/README.md

 # indata25-final-project

+## Final Project Milestone 3 Reflection

+In my Final Project Plan Proposal, I stated this benchmark for Milestone 3: “All of my final visualizations are completed.
+They are functional, aesthetically pleasing and biologically relevant, and effectively communicate the intended messages of the data narrative.
+I am working on completing my final deliverable for the final project deadline (May 8th) but it may not be entirely ready at this milestone yet.”

+I am very happy with what I was able to accomplish for Milestone 3 in reference to the goals I initially set for it, and I think the majority of the work for this project is done (but obviously not all of it).
+First, I polished and added some finishing touches to my two main data visualizations (barplot and scatterplot).
+I believe these visualizations are easy to understand (keeping in mind my audience of busy professionals) and that they effectively communicate two things: 1) the webpages of our website that are the most utilized (highest views and highest engagement), and 2) from those most utilized webpages, which ones I specifically am recommending to be preserved/migrated to a new website.

+I also created a draft presentation of my final deliverable using an outline I created in this milestone’s jupyter notebook (link to this presentation is at the end of the notebook).
+Within this draft presentation, I started to create the overview first, filter/zoom, and details on demand pieces of my data visualizations, keeping in mind that these are static images and not literal interactive graphs.
+The presentation is not finished (particularly the second half of the slides are mostly placeholder text or my thoughts on what content to put there), but I think this is a solid foundation on which to build the rest of my final deliverable.

+~

 ## Final Project Milestone 2 Reflection

 In my Final Project Plan Proposal, I stated this benchmark for Milestone 2: “I have determined what narratives from the data that I want to tell and have a draft of preservation recommendations for my final deliverable.
 Based on these findings, the concepts for my final visualizations are determined and I have started creating them.
 These visualizations are on their way to being completely functional but may not be aesthetically pleasing yet.”